catobrinkhof/SEIR_finalproject_2025/README.md

 + What was the size and spatial distribution of the damage on vegetation in Deurnse Peel after the forest fires of 2020?
 + What was the size and spatial distribution of the damage on vegetation in Deurnse Peel after the forest fire of 2022?
 + To what extent has the vegetation recovered four years after the first fire?

+## What is where in this repository 🔍
+The R code is in the file "code_finalproject_SEIR_2025".
+The corresponding files are in the folder "files_finalproject_SEIR_2025".